What are Panic Attacks?

 The first thing you need to understand, if you are currently experiencing panic attacks, is that you are NOT in any physical danger.
 No-one has ever come to any harm from the physical sensations of a panic attack.

 What are panic attacks?
-Simply put, a panic attack is an intense reaction to fear (either conscious or unconscious).
+Simply put, a panic attack is an intense reaction to fear.

 Panic attacks can be described as a sudden surge of overwhelming anxiety and fear.
-They are the manifestation of high anxiety.
-During a panic attack your heart pounds and you may feel like you can’t breathe.
-You can feel like you are choking and you may even feel like you’re going to die or that you are going crazy.
-They often occur out of the blue and without any warning and there may seem to be no clear reason for the attack.
+Panic attacks are the manifestation of high anxiety, they are not a separate condition.
+During a panic attack your heart may pound and it may feel like you can’t breathe.
+It can feel like you are choking and you may even feel like you’re going to die or that you are going crazy.
+Panic attacks usually occur out of the blue and without any warning and there may seem to be no clear reason for the panic attack.
 They can even occur when you’re relaxed or asleep.

 Panic attack symptoms develop abruptly and usually reach their peak within 10 minutes.
 Most panic attacks end within 20 to 30 minutes, and they rarely last more than an hour.

 Here are the most common signs and symptoms that people experience during panic attacks: